movewp3/kafka-compoundkey-serde/README.md

 ## Alternatives

 Alternatives are [netstrings](https://cr.yp.to/proto/netstrings.txt) and its derivative [tnetstrings](https://tnetstrings.info/).
-For our usecase, however, those are to mighty as they allow deserialization which we wanted to explicitly disallow.
+For our usecase, however, those are too mighty as they allow deserialization which we wanted to explicitly disallow.
 In addition we support `BigDecimal`.

 ## Contributing